Edward J. Burns

-Edward James Burns (born October 7, 1957) is an American prelate of the Catholic Church who has served as bishop of the Diocese of Dallas in Texas since 2017.
-He previously served as bishop of the Diocese of Juneau in Alaska from 2009 to 2017.
+Edward James Burns (born October 7, 1957) is an American Catholic prelate who serves as bishop of Dallas in Texas.
+He previously served as bishop of Juneau in Alaska from 2009 to 2017.

 Before becoming a bishop, Burns spent nine years working for the United States Conference of Catholic Bishops (USCCB).
 As bishop, he has served as chair of the Committee on the Protection of Children and Young People and as a member of its Subcommittee on Catholic Home Missions.
 He speaks Spanish and English.

 Biography

 Early life and education

 Edward James Burns was born on October 7, 1957, in Pittsburgh, Pennsylvania, to Donald and Geraldine (née Little) Burns.
 He has a brother, Robert.
 Edward Burns attended Lincoln High School in Ellwood City, Pennsylvania, graduating in 1973.

 Having decided to become a priest, Burns enrolled at Saint Paul Seminary at Duquesne University, where he earned a Bachelor of Arts degree in philosophy and sociology.
 He continued his studies at Mount St. Mary's Seminary in Emmitsburg, Maryland, receiving Master of Divinity and Master of Theology degrees from Mount St. Mary's University.